Aviation Books

 And the ultimate superlative: She dropped the first — and then the second — atomic bomb.

-She was the pivotal airplane in the long and difficult transition from a subservient strategic air force to an independent United States Air Force.'
+She was the pivotal airplane in the long and difficult transition from a subservient strategic air force to an independent United States Air Force.

 This superb evocation of a great aircraft at war is by the distinguished American aviation writer David Anderton and is an outstanding contribution to the unique Ian Allan series –which has been widely acclaimed on both sides of the Atlantic.

-Published by Ian Allan 1978 1st edition.
-176pp slightly yellowed otherwise good, including d/j (small closed tear at rear)
+{condition}slightly yellowed otherwise good, including d/j (small closed tear at rear)